prometheus/test-infra/tools/commentMonitor/README.md

 Currently it only works with [`issue_comment` event](https://developer.github.com/v3/activity/events/types/#issuecommentevent) coming from PRs.

 ### Environment Variables:
-- `LABEL_NAME`: If set, will add the label to the PR.
 - `GITHUB_TOKEN` : GitHub oauth token used for posting comments and settings the label.
 - Any other environment variable used in any of the comment templates in `eventmap.yml`.